 Dedicated readers know that the best characters in fiction seem so real that their personalities reflect those of real-life people.

-While it’s all in good fun to check which MBTI personality they are, learning about the different personality types can also help us in creating three-dimensional characters.
+While it’s all in good fun to check the Myers Briggs type for your characters and learn which characters share your type, studying the different personalities can also help us in creating three-dimensional characters.

 If you want to create your own dynamic characters, try making character profiles to fully develop their personalities.
 The MBTI personality types can come in handy as you note down the traits of each character, which will help you to form realistic and relatable protagonists.